 We’re going to be brutally honest, as Steven was when we first interviewed him at the ErgoExpo conference in Las Vegas in 2016.
 He had found out that it’s pretty hard to build a reliable desk, even with the best factory connections in China, for $399 retail.
 Early versions of the StandDesk experienced a variety of quality issues that made for some hard lessons.
 No surprise, the product had to be priced up a bit over time to include better quality components.
 The StandDesk Pro is at least the third iteration of the design.

-Over the next four years, Yu would continue to make changes to his product, sourcing better vendors and continually pressuring them to beat out any flaws in the product.
+Over the next five years, Yu would continue to make changes to his product, sourcing better vendors and continually pressuring them to beat out any flaws in the product.
 Remarkably, he did so while building an impressively large and loyal customer base, and maintaining profitability.
-One thing he’s done to accomplish this is to leverage overseas employees wherever he can, keeping only a handful of essential personnel in the company’s Los Angeles headquarters.
-Not bad for a former mortgage broker with no manufacturing experience.
+One thing he’s done to accomplish this is to leverage overseas employees almost entirely, keeping only a handful of essential personnel in the company’s Los Angeles headquarters.
+Impressive business discipline for a former mortgage broker with no manufacturing experience.

 We’ve continued to track Steven’s progress and recently gave his latest version of the product, the Stand Desk Pro, a full lab review.
 Truth be told, we held off reviewing the Stand Desk for a couple of years until Yu gave us the high sign that his product was really ready for prime time.
 While it didn’t pass every test with flying colors, it is clear that Yu has made countless small improvements over time that render obsolete some of the early negative reviews that the product has received.
 Note that the base we tested is the StandDesk Pro, launched in August of 2017, as opposed to the StandDesk Simple that you might have seen reviewed elsewhere… there’s a stark difference in refinement between the two.
 The StandDesk Simple standing desk model was discontinued upon the release of the StandDesk Pro.